mikker/passwordless/README.md

   config.default_from_address = "CHANGE_ME@example.com"
   config.parent_controller = "ApplicationController"
   config.parent_mailer = "ActionMailer::Base"
-  config.restrict_token_reuse = false # Can a token/link be used multiple times?
+  config.restrict_token_reuse = true # Can a token/link be used multiple times?
   config.token_generator = Passwordless::ShortTokenGenerator.new # Used to generate magic link tokens.

   config.expires_at = lambda { 1.year.from_now } # How long until a signed in session expires.